brandsafric/ekklesion/CONTRIBUTING.md

 6. When ready, do a last rebase, commit and push.
 7. Submit a Pull request so that we can review your changes

+### Testing
+Please try to unit test every class of the features you create.
+Also, pull requests that cover untested classes of the application are very welcomed.

 ## Using Make
 You can commit using `make commit`.
-This will run the code style fix with licencing info, will run the tests and create the commit of all the changed files.
+This will run the code style fix with licencing info, run the tests, create the translations file, and create the commit of all the changed files.